andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 This proposal introduces a new method to the `Text` and `TextFlow` classes, `getLayoutInfo()`, which returns a view into the text layout for that node.
 The new method returns a new class, `LayoutInfo`, which allows for querying various aspects of the text layout, such as:

+- caret information
+- overall layout bounds
 - text lines: offsets and bounds
-- overall layout bounds
 - text selection geometry
 - strike-through geometry
 - underline geometry
-- caret information

 ## Goals

-The goal of this proposal is to provide a public API for querying the text layout geometry and extended caret information from the text layout [1], [2], [3].
+The goal of this proposal is to provide a public API for querying the text layout and the associated caret geometry from the internal text layout [1], [2], [3].